John Lawson Stoddard: Personal life

 Stoddard married Mary Brown of Bangor, Maine on December 24, 1877.
 She was the daughter of Dr. William H. Brown who was the mayor of Bangor.
 They had a son in 1883, Lothrop Stoddard.
 After some five years, the couple became estranged.
 When he retired from the lecture circuit in 1897, Stoddard moved to New York City.
 They divorced in 1900.
 He married Ida M. O'Donnell of Barnesville, Ohio on August 15, 1901.

-After his second marriage, Stoddard moved the Austrian Tyrol.
+After his second marriage, Stoddard moved to the Austrian Tyrol.
 Around 1906, he moved to Lake Como in Italy.
 In 1914, he moved to a villa near Merano, South Tyrol, Italy.

 In 1917, Stoddard nearly died from typhus, leading him back to religion.
 Raised a protestant, Stoddard was an agnostic for more than thirty years before converting, along with his wife, to Roman Catholicism in 1922.

 During his later life, Stoddard used his fortune to support his adopted home of Merano.
 He contributed to building a secondary school and to a home for homeless youth, now used as a rehabilitation center.

 Stoddard died in 1931 at his villa near Merano, Italy at the age of 81.